MicrosoftDocs/Viva/Viva/insights/azure-templates/ona-insights.md

 ## Organization Insights

-Shows an ONA graph and the following metrics about how the organization as a whole is doing month to month.
-The graph shows nodes that are sized by the number of connections people have to other colleagues within the organization.
-In **Network colored by**, you can change how the graph is colored based on the selected attribute.
-You can also select a node in the graph to see more information about it.

-The following graphs to the right about organizational insights show data about the organization as a whole.
+The graphs to the right about organizational insights show data about the organization as a whole month to month.
 The gray band in the graphs represent the expected, normal range of numbers for each of the insights based on cross-industry research.

 * **Workgroup Stability** - Measures the change of informal workgroup memberships from month to month.
 Informal employee workgroups are based on Community Detection.
 A high score indicates a group who is consistently coming together to collaborate month over month.
 This is also available through the downloaded data.
 For more details about this measure, see the [measure calculations](ona-metric-calculations.md#workgroup-stability).
 * **Network Silo Behavior** - Helps quantify how connected or siloed a network is.
 A low score suggests that employees communicate freely across workgroups and throughout the organization.
 A high score indicates employees who primarily communicate within their informal workgroup, which is based on Community Detection.
 A high score reflects a network who is siloed or modular in structure, while a low score represents a network who is more connected and not modular.
 This is also available through the downloaded data.
 For more details about this measure, see the [measure calculations](ona-metric-calculations.md#network-silo-behavior).